The influenza surveillance section of PHE's Respiratory Disease Department coordinates and collates flu surveillance for the UK.

 We gather clinical data from general practitioners’ (GP) surgeries that report the weekly consultations for influenza-like illness (ILI) and other acute respiratory illnesses.
 These schemes use the number of patients registered with the participating GP as the denominator.
 In the UK, each country runs their own scheme.

-The RCGP weekly returns service, run by the Royal College of General Practitioners since 1966, provide clinical surveillance data and virological specimens from around 100 GP practices across England.
+The Royal College of General Practitioners (RCGP) weekly returns service, run by the RCGP since 1966, provides clinical surveillance data from around 360 GP practices across England and virological specimens from approximately 100 of these.

 Influenza-like illness (ILI) is the main indicator used for surveillance of respiratory viruses but RCGP weekly returns service also provide rates for other illnesses such as acute bronchitis, which can be an indicator of respiratory syncytial virus (RSV) circulation and pneumonia.